 If you use my essays as sources in a book, article, game, movie, video, map, curriculum, or any other published work, I ask that you credit me and my blog appropriately.
 I also ask that you do the right thing and donate to me an appropriate amount.

 Credit suggestion (use appropriate formatting for the style for your discipline)

-Lewis, David G., (article title) NDNHISTORYRESEARCH.com blog (URL of the article) (access year).
+Lewis, David G., (article title) Quartux Journal blog.
+(URL of the article), (access year).